-- If you use Cloudflare, you will have to switch off Rocket Loader.
+- If you use Cloudflare, you may need to either switch off Rocket Loader or add rules to Cloudflare.
 When Rocket Loader is activated it can take time to load the editor of Elementor and sometimes you will get stuck on the gray loading page.
 Click here for a solution.
 The cache of Cloudflare can also prevent your browser from recognizing the new versions of Elementor and Elementor pro so make sure that you clear/deactivate your cache before updating the plugins.

 My page is gray - Endless loading